debops/debops/docs/getting-started.rst

 Above configuration can be seen as crude implementation of DHCP using semi-automatic incrementing IP addresses.
-Setting up proper DHCP server, for example with ``debops.dnsmasq`` or ``debops.dhcpd`` might be easier and more benefical in the long run.
+Setting up proper DHCP server, for example with ``debops.dnsmasq`` or ``debops.dhcpd`` might be easier and more beneficial in the long run.